ms7m/dispike/docs/tutorial/Configuring commands.md

 ## Configuring commands

-Creating a command is very similar to creating it in JSON, however this library will assist you in making sure the outcome is valid schema for Discord.
+Creating a command is very similar to creating it in JSON, however, this library will assist you in making sure the outcome is a valid schema for Discord.
 You should still learn how to build commands by reading the documentation on Discord.

 Internally this is powered by [pydantic](https://pydantic-docs.helpmanual.io/).
-There are third-party plugins to intergrate with your favorite IDEs to enable auto-completion when typing.
+There are third-party plugins to integrate with your favorite IDEs to enable auto-completion when typing.

 ???+ caution
-	Autocompletion for creating new models under DiscordCommand, CommandChoice, CommandOption, SubcommandOption, CommandTypes **on VSCode is broken.** (follow discussion here [samuelcolvin/pydantic#650](https://github.com/samuelcolvin/pydantic/issues/650), [microsoft/python-language-server#1898](https://github.com/microsoft/python-language-server/issues/1898)).
+	Autocompletion for creating new models under DiscordCommand, CommandChoice, CommandOption, SubcommandOption, CommandTypes **on VSCode is broken.** (follow the discussion here [samuelcolvin/pydantic#650](https://github.com/samuelcolvin/pydantic/issues/650), [microsoft/python-language-server#1898](https://github.com/microsoft/python-language-server/issues/1898)).
 PyCharm appears to work using an external plugin.

 Let's get started